Faizanahmedsy/next-js-by-example/README.md

-*app* folder is the main folder in out app
+*app* folder is the main folder of the app